The Science Behind

 Daily Score

 Your single 0–100 number each morning.
-It combines four research-backed health pillars into one actionable metric, calculated overnight at 3 AM.
+It combines four research-backed health pillars into one actionable metric, calculated automatically overnight in your local timezone so the fresh score is waiting when you wake up.

 How it's calculated